adevinta/graph-asset-inventory-api/README.md

 ### Remote Gremlin servers

-Both test suite and the local development environment can be connected to a remote Gremlin server.
+Both the test suite and the local development environment can be connected to a remote Gremlin server.
 For instance, an AWS Neptune cluster.
 In order to do so, the following environment variables must be set when calling `script/local` or `script/test`: